tc39/proposal-temporal/docs/timezone.md

 If `instant` is not a `Temporal.Instant` object, then it will be converted to one as if it were passed to `Temporal.Instant.from()`.

-When subclassing `Temporal.TimeZone`, this method doesn't need to be overridden because the default implementation creates a `Temporal.PlainDateTime` from `instant` using a UTC offset which is the result of calling `timeZone.getOffsetNanosecondsFor()`.
+When subclassing `Temporal.TimeZone`, this method doesn't need to be overridden, because the default implementation creates a `Temporal.PlainDateTime` from `instant` using a UTC offset which is the result of calling `timeZone.getOffsetNanosecondsFor()`.

 Example usage: